Fede’s Guide to a Healthier Life

 SupplementWhat it doesDose and timing

 CreatineIncreases strength and muscle mass.
-Also shows modest cognitive benefits, particularly memory and processing speed, especially in older adults.
+Also shows modest cognitive benefits, particularly memory and processing speed.
 One of the most studied supplements in existence, with an exceptional safety record.3-5g per day.
 Timing doesn’t matter; just take it daily.

 Omega-3 (EPA+DHA)Supports cardiovascular health and reduces inflammation.
 Aim for 1g/day for most people.
 Doses above 2g/day have been associated with elevated atrial fibrillation risk in multiple clinical trials.
 Test your omega-3 index to know your baseline.1g per day with your largest meal as a starting point.
 Adjust until your blood index reaches 8%.
 Do not exceed 2g/day without medical advice.